 Melatonin is necessary for more than just telling your body it's time to close your eyes and get some decent shuteye each night.
 If your body fails to produce adequate melatonin, you may not get enough sleep.
 Being tired all the time tends to make you rely more on calorie-laden drinks and snacks to give you extra energy.
 It may discourage you from getting needed exercise.
 This one-two punch lands far too many people with obesity, a condition commonly associated with low melatonin levels and poor sleep habits.
 In fact, the suppression of melatonin caused by a screen’s blue light may even trigger diabetes or breast cancer in some people.

 Is Everyone Affected by Blue Light Sleep Problems?

-The simplest way to solve the problem is to avoid using screens with backlighting within about two hours of going to bed.
-However, this can limit you from checking your email or completing that Netflix binge you have been waiting for.
+The simplest way to solve the problem is to avoid using screens with backlighting within two hours of going to bed.
+But of course, this can limit you from checking your email or completing that Netflix binge you have been waiting for.
 Certain apps and settings on your smartphone or tablet may allow you to change the color of your screen from blue to something more yellow, especially in the evening.
 You can also install programs on your computer to adjust the “temperature” of the lighting based on the time of day.
-These approaches may not be a cure-all, but they could allow you to do the last-minute technological things you need to complete before bed, without sabotaging your sleep efforts.
+These approaches may not be a cure-all, but they may allow you to do the last-minute technological things you need to complete before bed, without sabotaging your sleep efforts.

 If you have to choose between a little nighttime screen time and better sleep, you ought to go for the latter.
 With these tips, you can better understand how blue light affects your sleep, and how you might fight back.